What It Tastes Like

 If it's not listed:

-"Can I get a cold brew with a protein cold foam on top?"
+"Can I get a cold brew with protein cold foam on top?"

-Most cafés that carry flavored cold foam can adapt the recipe if you ask.
-Some may ask which protein powder flavor you prefer.
+Some cafés may ask which protein flavor you prefer.

 - Chocolate